-Amazon usually (and at the time of writing!) sells Lightroom 6 Standalone as the full product (not the upgrade) for ever so slightly less than Adobe.com sells it.
+Amazon usually sells Lightroom 6 Standalone as the full product (not the upgrade) for ever so slightly less than Adobe.com sells it.
 You can choose to purchase either the physical disc version, or a downloaded version.
 It’s the official product, fully supported by Adobe.
-To get the absolute cheapest price make sure to switch to either the Mac Download or the PC Download version using the button on Amazon’s product page.
+To get the cheapest price make sure to switch to either the Mac Download or the PC Download version using the button on Amazon’s product page.

-Cheapest way to upgrade to Lightroom 6 from previous versions: Adobe.com
+Upgrade to Lightroom 6 from a previous version

 How to upgrade Lightroom CC Demo to Lightroom Standalone

-The other thing to be aware of is that the demo is now only available branded as Lightroom CC, but don’t worry, you can still upgrade the Lightroom CC Demo to a fully licensed Lightroom Standalone.
-Simply download and use the Lightroom CC demo as normal, ignoring any CC features included (such as sync, etc – they won’t be available if you switch to Standalone).
-Then when you’re ready to upgrade from Lightroom CC demo to Lightroom Standalone, simply follow Adobe’s official instructions, which I’ve copied below:
+The Lightroom demo is now only available branded as Lightroom CC, but don’t worry, you can switch the Lightroom CC Demo to a fully licensed Lightroom Standalone.
+Simply download and use the Lightroom CC demo as normal, ignoring any CC features (such as sync, etc – they won’t be available if you switch to Standalone).
+Then when you’re ready to switch from the demo to the full Lightroom 6 Standalone, simply follow Adobe’s official instructions, which I’ve copied below:

 1. Launch Lightroom and select: Help > Sign Out (YOUR_EMAIL_ADDRESS)